zzzprojects/Dapper-Plus/docs2/pages/getting-started/licensing.md

 - **WinForm App:** Use the main thread method to activate your license.
 - **Win Service:** Use the OnStart method to activate your license

-> The AddLicense must always be set before the first call to the library.
+> The AddLicense must be set before the first call to the library.
 Otherwise, the monthly trial will start.

 ## How can I check if my license is valid?